Associate Professor and Director of Orchestral Studies, Louisiana State University School of Music

-After a two-year search, Mr. Terrell was unanimously selected as Music Director of the Lexington Philharmonic for a transformative decade (2009-2019) in the organization’s history.
-He re-invigorated and raised the artistic level of the ensemble, expanded collaborations, increased audience and community support.
-He has created and endowed both a Composer-in-Residence and an Artist-in-Residence chair.
-Composers commissioned have included Daniel Thomas-Davis, Daniel Kellogg, Adam Schoenberg, Avner Dorman and 2018 Composer, Chris Brubeck.
-The orchestra has been awarded numerous Copland Awards, highlighting his ongoing commitment to contemporary American composers such as Missy Mazzoli, Jennifer Higdon, Gabriela Lena Franck, Joan Tower, Christopher Rouse, John Adams, Michael Gandolfi, Philip Glass, Mason Bates, Roberto Sierra, Christopher Theofanidis, Osvaldo Golijov, and Chris Brubeck.
+Mr. Terrell was Music Director of the Lexington Philharmonic for a transformative decade (2009-2019) in the organization’s history.
+He re-invigorated and raised the artistic level of the ensemble, diversified programming, expanded collaborations, and increased community support.
+He created and endowed both a Composer-in-Residence and an Artist-in-Residence chair.
+Composers commissioned have included Daniel Thomas-Davis, Daniel Kellogg, Adam Schoenberg, Avner Dorman, and Chris Brubeck.
+The orchestra was awarded numerous Copland Awards, highlighting his ongoing commitment to contemporary American composers such as Missy Mazzoli, Jennifer Higdon, Gabriela Lena Franck, Joan Tower, Christopher Rouse, John Adams, Michael Gandolfi, Philip Glass, Mason Bates, Roberto Sierra, Christopher Theofanidis, Osvaldo Golijov, and Chris Brubeck.
 The orchestra was also broadcast on NPR’s Performance Today for the first time in its history during his tenure.

 Previously, Maestro Terrell served as Resident Conductor and Director of Education for the Charleston Symphony Orchestra, and prior to that was Assistant Conductor of Minnesota Orchestra.
 A native of Michigan, Maestro Terrell is a graduate of Western Michigan University, and the University of Minnesota in orchestral conducting.
 In 2000, Terrell was chosen as a fellowship conductor for the inaugural season of the American Academy of Conducting at the Aspen Music Festival under Music Director, David Zinman.
 He has participated in master classes with such distinguished conductors as Leonard Slatkin, Robert Spano, Jorma Panula, and David Robertson.
 At Aspen, he was awarded the prestigious Conducting Prize from David Zinman, an award recognizing exemplary musicianship and promise.